kckracker/sqlite_library_app/README.md

-# sqlite_library_app
+# Sequelize Library App
+___
-Express-based application utilizing SQLite to organize a local library inventory
+## Express-based application utilizing SQLite and Sequelize to organize a local library inventory